webguyio/allow-php-in-wordpress/.github/readme.md

 https://wordpress.org/plugins/blank/ — I wanted to enable PHP in this plugin, which I think would make it far more useful.
 However, due to security concerns (which I understand), the WordPress admins are simply no longer accepting such features in new plugin submissions, so it had to be removed.

-Of course, you, the individual user, has every right to add the functionality back in if you so wish.
+Of course, you, the individual user, has every right to manually add the functionality back in if you so wish.

 Simply paste the following at the bottom of *blank.php*: